romamik/blog.romamik.com/src/content/blog/2025-09-25-typed-eval-picks.md

 }
 ```

-## Why does it have `typed` in the name
+## Extending Beyond a Single Type

-Having such an engine that can only work with one type is not really interesting.
-There can be different approaches, how can we add different types to such an engine.
-We want our functions to return different types.
+The engine above only works with one type (`i64`).
+That is not very interesting.
+We want to extend it so that expressions can return different types.

 ```rs
 type CompiledFunction<T> = Box<dyn Fn() -> T>;